jariarkko/hopping/README.md

 Makes the process employ a maximum of n parallel probes.
 The default value is 1.
 The -no-parallel option is equal to -parallel 1.

-    -probe-spacing s
+    -probe-pacing s

 When sending parallel probes, by default they are sent right after each other.
-However, with the probe-spacing option you can specify the number of microseconds to wait before sending another probe.
+However, with the probe-pacing option you can specify the number of microseconds to wait before sending another probe.

     -algorithm a